VBAC After Multiple Cesareans

 There is absolutely no correlation between a number of risks in pregnancy and birth and the ability of a baby to be born easily or a woman able to cope and handle the natural occurring pain of labor contractions.
 In fact, you are much more likely to have a c/s because you get overwhelmed by labor pains!

-Birthing Better Childbirth Preparation Online Course is full of skills to prepare your pregnant body to become a birthing body as well as birth and birth coaching skills.
+Birthing Better VBAC online birth class is full of skills to prepare your pregnant body to become a birthing body as well as birth and birth coaching skills.
 These skills were developed by families like yours.
 This means Birthing Better childbirth skills work.
 You just have to seriously choose to become a skilled birthing woman and birth-coaching father.

-Choosing or wanting a vbac after multiple casarians is just one aspect of being successful.
+Choosing or wanting a VBAC after multiple cesareans are just one aspect of being successful.
 We can’t comment on your life and circumstances.
 We can tell you that being highly skilled will directly lead to an increased ability to achieve a VBAC and you need to tell your obstetrician or midwife what skills you are learning.
 In other words, create a Skills-based Birth Plan as well as your conventional one.
 Then use your skills.
 Behave in a way that shows you are coping well.

-Skilled birthing women have more effective labors which is totally important to your obstetrician or midwife.
+Skilled birthing women have more effective labors which are totally important to your obstetrician or midwife.
 They certainly don’t want your trial of labor after multiple caesareans to go on and on.